Why is the AIO being held?

 When is the AIO held?

-Check this site for the date announcement for this year’s AIO.
+The AIO is on 22 August 2019.
 The start time of the competition is up to each school, and students may begin the competition between 9am and 5pm Australian Eastern Standard Time (7am to 3pm in WA).

 How long is the AIO?
 How many problems will there be?